 - The Stochastic RSI is based on RSI

 Thus, the Stochastic RSI is basically two steps away from price.
-As with all momentum indicators, the Stochastic RSI indicator oscillates between fixed values, but that is 0 and 1 in this instance.
-The Stochastic RSI is used to identify overbought and oversold levels in the markets.
+As with all momentum indicators, the Stochastic RSI indicator oscillates between fixed values.

-Similar to the Stochastics oscillator, the Stochastics RSI also comes with similar parameters in addition to the RSI setting.
-Therefore the values are generally, 14 periods RSI, 14 period look back of the RSI and 3 period SMA.
+The Stochastics RSI values are generally a 14 period look back of the RSI and 3 period SMA.
 It is commonly referred to as the 14, 14, 3, 3 setting.

 When trading with the Stocahstics RSI, there are some key factors to bear in mind.

-Firstly, the Stochastics RSI measures the value of RSI, relative to the high and low range of the RSI from the user defined look back period.
+The Stochastics RSI measures the value of the RSI, relative to the range from the user defined look back period.

 Finally, there are some key values from the Stochastics RSI oscillator.